 Decker's PhD program in nursing is designed to prepare graduates for research and active scholarship that will extend the knowledge base of nursing and improve the delivery of healthcare for rural and vulnerable populations.
 Students will be prepared to conduct research and develop theory related to these populations.
 Graduates of the program will also be able to design future practice models, direct the development of policy initiatives and effect meaningful change within healthcare delivery systems.

-Beginning in spring 2018, the Decker School began offering courses for the PhD in nursing primarily on Fridays to make it easier for students to fit the program into their professional and personal schedules.
+Nursing PhD courses are primarily offered on Fridays to make it easier for students to fit the program into their professional and personal schedules.

 - PHD in Nursing